 If you are looking for some outdoor adventures head to the Princess Lagoon.
 A small pond with azure water that can only be reached by climbing the cliffs all way down.
 Make sure to bring sneakers and avoid going there on rainy days.
 Kayak rentals are available almost everywhere to explore rocky coastline and passageways.

 2. Emerald Pool, Blue Pool and the Hot Springs With a Waterfall

 One of the most relaxing activities near Ao Nang is chilling out in Namtok Ron or Hot Spring Waterfall.
-Located not far from Emerald pool and Blue Pool, I combined the trip here to enjoy both places.
+Located not far from the Emerald pool and Blue Pool, I combined the trip here to enjoy both places.
 Emerald Pool has many other names, one of which is Crystal Pond or Sa Morakot.
 Since hot springs with a waterfall and two pools are different attractions, you may take advantage of renting a bike.
 I did just that for 300 Baht per day.
 If you travel from Ao Nang, drive around 70 km to the east to get there.
 Both sites charge an admission fee.

 The hot springs are a system of natural man-made pools situated between the cascade waterfalls.
 Water flows through them from top to bottom, ending with a small waterfall.
 Emerald pool is quite a popular spot so the entire place might get crowded on a weekend when Thai people come here to relax.
 A weekday visit is the best option to avoid crowds.
 From the parking lot and the ticket office with a small market stretching between them, there is a path that leads to the Emerald Pool through the rainforest.

 Exploring Blue Pool requires venturing deeper into the forest.
 Located a few hundred meters from the Emerald pool, tourists aren’t allowed to swim in it.
 I bet this is not a big deal since enjoying its gorgeous water from the boardwalks doesn’t require much effort.